ravudet/gardening/schedule.md

     - long carrots (don't buy if you already have an unopened pack)
     - short carrots (don't buy if you already have an unopened pack)
     - broccoli (don't buy if you already have an unopened pack)
-    - chives (don't buy if you already have an unopened pack) (these may not be available yet; they will definitely become available by 01/11; record when they do become available)
+    - chives (don't buy if you already have an unopened pack)
-    - basil (don't buy if you already have an unopened pack) (these may not be available yet; they will definitely become available by 01/04; record when they do become available)
+    - basil (don't buy if you already have an unopened pack)
     - parsley (don't buy if you already have an unopened pack) (these may not be available yet; they will definitely become available by 01/11; record when they do become available)

 ### seed counts